sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/ssh-service.rst

             ...
             Pkf+23OGZln2dLz/pkJkiRRzmsWgT2hUv/EK4NYRQq1kEAXLf3J6xZqLlR3ZBLJm
             -----END RSA PRIVATE KEY-----
+            -----BEGIN DSA PRIVATE KEY-----
+            H7yMbPk/vrhT5jkSDGIUdH+nG0OQpeSWcQXd4JJ6pqdJh/cw/havtxlHFp1yz
+            MORE SSH KEY CONTENT
+            OGZln2dLz/pkJkiRRzmsWgT2hUv/EK4NYRQq1kEAXLf3J6xZqLlR3ZBLJm
+            -----END DSA PRIVATE KEY-----

+    For Putty keys, since they are not using a PEM format, only a single private key is supported.
+    If you have to use multiple Putty keys here, convert them to a PEM format such as the OpenSSH one.

+    You can also configure it with one or more absolute paths on the local filesystem to files containing private SSH keys.
+    One path per line.

-    We recommend to store the key in PEM OpenSSH format, but Putty or Tectia formats are also supported.
+    We recommend to store keys in PEM OpenSSH format, but Putty or Tectia formats are also supported.

-    When the configured key is encrypted, the value configured in `rsa_private_key_password` is used to decrypt the key.
+    When the configured RSA or DSA keys are encrypted, the values configured in `rsa_private_key_password` or `dsa_private_key_password`
+    are used to decrypt those keys.

 rsa_private_key_password